• Skip to primary navigation

 What is matcha panna cotta?

 Panna cotta means ‘cooked cream’ in Italian.
 It’s traditionally a made with heavy cream and thickened with gelatin powder then flavored with vanilla.
-However, this is flavored with powdered matcha.
+However, this is flavored with powdered matcha which gives it an earthy flavor.

 Is matcha good with vanilla?